owlytest/OwlyServer/OwlySrv/src/main/resources/installer/README.txt

 	- Change binary to 777 --> chmod 777 OwlySrv_Installer_<version>.bin
 	- Execute it : ./OwlySrv_Installer_<version>.bin

 4.- Start the tomcat with the application installed :
-	 - cd <tomcat_version>/bin/
-	 -  ./startup.sh
+	service tomcat7d start